10 Signs Of Online Fake Job Adverts (SCAMS)

 Good jobs are hard to find.
 Like your mom always said, if something sounds too good to be true, it probably is.
 Here are some tip-offs that the ‘job’ is fake.

-- You didn’t contact them; they contacted you: They say that they found your resume online.
+• You didn’t contact them; they contacted you.
+They say that they found your resume online.
 They either offer you a job right away or say they want to interview you.
-Sometimes the scammers will try to entice you by saying that you made the cut and they are interviewing the finalists for the job.
+Sometimes the scammers will try to entice you by saying that you made the cut and that they are interviewing the finalists for the job.

-- Tip:Scammers troll job boards looking for victims.
-To reduce the chance, you’ll get scammed, use job sites that have privacy policies and only allow verified employers to view the listings.
+• Tip:Scammers troll job boards looking for victims.
+To reduce the chance that you’ll get scammed, use job sites that have privacy policies and only allow verified employers to view the listings.

 Vague Job Requirements and Job Description

 Scammers try to make their emails sound believable by listing job requirements.
-Usually, these requirements are so ridiculously simple that almost everyone qualifies: Must be 18 years old, Must be a citizen, Must have access to the internet.
+Usually, these requirements are so ridiculously simple that almost everyone qualifies: Must be 18 years old, must be a citizen, and must have access to the internet.
 (You wouldn’t be reading their email if you didn’t have internet access, right?)
 The job requirements don’t mention years of education or experience.
 As a rule of thumb, if it’s a real job, the requirements will be quite specific.

 Unprofessional Emails